Mitchell-D/quickrad/README.md

 combination of coordinate values (in parallel if `workers>1`).
 The user can also provide a dict of arguments applying to every run.

-The subsequent lookup table will have dimensions corresponding to each label/coordinate pair in order, followed by the default dimensions for each output type.

-For example, if the fields `["sza", "btemp"]` and coords `([30,60,90], [280,290,300,310])` are provided to `quickrad.sflux_over_fields`, the subsequent lookup table will be 5D like (solar_zenith, surface_temp, wavelength, altitude, feature) since the output for spectral flux has 3 default dimensions.
+The lookup table will have dimensions corresponding to each label/coordinate pair in order, followed by the default dimensions for each output type.
+For example, if the fields `["sza", "btemp"]` and coords `([30,60,90], [280,290,300,310])` are provided to`quickrad.sflux_over_fields`, the subsequent lookup table will be 5D like (solar_zenith, surface_temp, wavelength, altitude, flux_type) since the output for spectral flux has 3 default dimensions.

 See `get_lut.py` for a worked example of generating a lookup table.